anguila000/mydjangosite2022-1/README.md

 # mydjangosite2022
-This is my django site
+This is my django site which aims to solve arch-AI problems